 - Wherever possible, use point form when describing actions taken to resolve the situation described in the example.

-- It is the applicant’s responsibility to pick the best evidence Do not wait to be asked!
+- It is the applicant’s responsibility to pick the best evidence.
+Do not wait to be asked!

-- For examples of what could be good evidence to include in the competency self-assessment, refer to the indicators/workplace
+- For examples of what could be good evidence to include in the competency self-assessment, refer to the indicators/workplace.

 - Different aspects of the same situation/project can be used to demonstrate multiple competencies, as applicable.